ArthurEglin/SenSwiss2023/SenSwiss2023/GUI/README.md

 ### Microfluidic system
 The microfluidic section contains all buttons to control the integrated pump system ([AMF LSPone](https://amf.ch/produit/lspone-laboratory-syringe-pump/)).
 The pump is a 12 valves microfluidic system that allows to pick and dispense a volume of 8-250 mL at a flowrate of 25-7'500 $\mu L$/min.

-The Microfluidic is highly customizable and allows for the choice of three modalities: *Manual, **Semi-Automatic, **Automatic*.
+The microfluidic system is highly customizable and allows for the choice of three modalities: *Manual, **Semi-Automatic, **Automatic*.

 #### Manual